Interferometric synthetic-aperture radar: Spaceborne

 Early exploitation of satellite-based InSAR included use of Seasat data in the 1980s, but the potential of the technique was expanded in the 1990s, with the launch of ERS-1 (1991), JERS-1 (1992), RADARSAT-1 and ERS-2 (1995).
 These platforms provided the stable, well-defined orbits and short baselines necessary for InSAR.
 More recently, the 11-day NASA STS-99 mission in February 2000 used a SAR antenna mounted on the Space Shuttle to gather data for the Shuttle Radar Topography Mission (SRTM).
 In 2002 ESA launched the ASAR instrument, designed as a successor to ERS, aboard Envisat.
-While the majority of InSAR to date has utilised the C-band sensors, recent missions such as the ALOS PALSAR, TerraSAR-X and COSMO-SkyMed are expanding the available data in the L- and X-band.
+While the majority of InSAR to date has utilized the C-band sensors, recent missions such as the ALOS PALSAR, TerraSAR-X and COSMO-SkyMed are expanding the available data in the L- and X-band.

-Most recently, ESA launched Sentinel-1A and Sentinel-1B – two C-band sensors.
-Together, they provide InSAR coverage on a global scale and on a 6-day repeat cycle.
+Sentinel-1A and Sentinel-1B, both C-band sensors, were launched by the ESA in 2014 and 2016, respectively.
+Together, they provide InSAR coverage on a global scale and on a six-day repeat cycle.